Simatwa/python-tgpt/docs/README.md

 ```
 This flag instructs the system to audiolize the ai responses and then play them, enhancing the user experience by providing auditory feedback.

 Version **0.6.4** introduces another dynamic provider, `auto`, which denotes the working provider **overall**.
 This relieves you of the workload of manually checking a working provider each time you fire up pytgpt.
+However, `auto` as a provider does not work so well with streaming responses, so probably you would need to sacrifice performance for the sake of reliability.

 ## [Telegram Bot](https://github.com/Simatwa/pytgpt-bot)

 If you're not satisfied with the existing interfaces, [pytgpt-bot](https://github.com/Simatwa/pytgpt-bot) could be the solution you're seeking.
 This bot is designed to enhance your experience by offering a wide range of functionalities.
 Whether you're interested in engaging in AI-driven conversations, creating images and audio from text, or exploring other innovative features, [pytgpt-bot is equipped to meet your needs.](https://github.com/Simatwa/pytgpt-bot)

-The bot is maintained as a separate project so you just have to execute a command get it installed :
+The bot is maintained as a separate project so you just have to execute a command to get it installed :

 ```
 $ pip install pytgpt-bot